 The quartz oscillator based microwave synthesis was replaced by a synthesis which makes use of an optically stabilized microwave oscillator [1-3].
 The short term frequency stability of the microwave oscillator is provided by a 1.5 μ m cavity stabilized fiber laser via a commercial femtosecond frequency comb.
 In the long-term the microwave oscillator is locked to the hydrogen maser to enable the fountain frequency measurement with respect to the maser.
 In this setup the instability contribution of the microwave oscillator via the Dick-effect becomes negligible and the overall instability is mostly caused by the quantum projection noise of CSF2 and the frequency instability of the hydrogen maser.

-During less than 20 minutes (0.05%) of the 30 day TAI measurement interval the optically stabilized microwave system was out of operation due to failure or maintenance.
+Only during 8 minutes (0.03%) of the 20 day TAI measurement interval the optically stabilized microwave system was out of operation due to failure or maintenance.

 Type A (statistical) uncertainty of CSF2